Nivedha122002/admin/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+# Responsive UI/UX Development:
+Use Angular Material or other UI frameworks to create a responsive and user-friendly interface for the admin panel.
+Design forms, tables, charts, and other components.

+# Integration with Backend:
+Connect your admin panel to a backend server or API to fetch and update data.
+Ensure proper handling of API responses and errors.

+# Testing and Debugging:
+Test your admin panel thoroughly to ensure functionality across different browsers and devices.
+Use Angular's built-in testing tools or frameworks

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).